 National Domestic Violence Awareness month

 The AMA Alliance is committed to violence prevention through its signature “S.A.V.E.-Stop Americas Violence Everywhere Campaign.”
 In conjunction National Domestic Violence Awareness Month and Bullying Prevention we observe SAVE Day on Wednesday, October 9th, 2013.
-Check out our Healthy Communities SAVE and anti-bullying pages for information and programs ideas.
+Check out our Healthy Communities for information and programs ideas.
 Need a successful elementary age children’s activity program?
 The AMA Alliances signature “Hands Are Not for Hitting” activities and books could be just the items you need and are great assets to any violence prevention program.

 The National Coalition Against Domestic Violence Unity Day is on Monday, October 7th.
 Events to help domestic violence shelters and working to end violence against women and their children are encouraged this month.
 For more information:

 DEA Nationwide Drug Take Back Day October 26, 2013

 The next Drug Enforcement Administration (DEA) nationwide prescription drug take-back day is scheduled for Saturday, October 26, 2013 from 10 am to 2 pm.
 Check the DEA webpage for more information about the take-back event and a collection site locator. www.deadiversion.usdoj.gov/drug_disposal/takeback